thienan11/PodFast-api/README.md

     ```

 4. **Set up environment variables:**
-    - Create a .env file and configure database connection, API keys, and other required settings.
+    - Copy contents in .env.example to a .env file, and configure database connection, API keys, and other required settings.

 5. **Run the application:**
     ```bash
-    python3 app.py
+    python3 main.py
     ```

 6. **Access the API**